Who Is Bernie Sanders?

 Democratic Primary Abroad Win, AIPAC Absence

-In March 2016 Sanders won the Democrats Abroad international primary by 69 percent.
+Also in March, Sanders won the Democrats Abroad international primary by 69 percent.
 Over 34,000 American citizens cast their votes in 38 countries, with 13 delegates for the taking.

 Visit to the Vatican

-Sanders made history as the only presidential candidate to ever be invited to the Vatican to speak on moral, environmental and economic issues.
+Sanders made history as the only presidential candidate ever to be invited to the Vatican to speak on moral, environmental and economic issues.

 Sanders had the opportunity to meet the Pope briefly, but the latter stressed the meet-and-greet was purely out of courtesy so as to not politicize the event.